cyberkathosting/ispconfig3/CONTRIBUTING.md

 * Open a issue for the bug you want to fix / the feature you want to implement
 * After opening the issue, commit your changes to your branch
 * Note the issue # in every commit
 * Update the documentation (New devs will not have access to this.
-Please sent an email to docs@ispconfig.org)
+Please send a email to docs@ispconfig.org)
 * Add translations for every language
 * Use a short title
 * Write a clear description - for example, when updating the contributing guidelines with issue #6049: \